Fire Prevention Grants Program

 - Modification of vegetation adjacent to roads to provide for safer ingress and egress of evacuating residents and responding emergency personnel.

-- Removal of dead and dying trees that pose a threat to public health and safety and meet the following characteristics:
+- Removal of dead and dying trees that pose a threat to public health and safety.

 - Workshops, meetings, materials creation, and other educational activities with the purpose of increasing knowledge and awareness of information that could be used to reduce the total number of wildland fire and acres burned.